EDUCATION

 Graduation cluster · MSc Urbanism

-Designing for Feminist Values graduation cluster.
+Design for Feminist Values graduation cluster.

-A studio for students whose work shares a concern for justice intersectionality, care and critical thinking
+A studio for students whose work shares a concern for justice, intersectionality, care and critical thinking.

-This cluster is led by Irene Luque Martin.
-Roberto Rocco, Juliana Gonçalves, Caroline Newton and Johnathan Subendran are part of the graduation cluster Desig for Feminist Values and have, over the years, mentored students on a wide range of topics — but often all with the shared concern for justice and sustainability.
-This cluster adopts a feminist lens to confront intertwined systems of power and oppression within urban space.
-Urbanism, the integration of urban planning and design, is urgently in need of being reimagined through practices of disruption of the status quo.
-This includes, practices of care, reciprocity, inclusion, solidarity and anti-colonial praxis.
-This is done by grounding ourselves in feminist epistemologies, explicitly questioning who can/is allowed to produce knowledge and how this eventually manifests in space.
-Students are invited to critically position themselves, interrogate the political economies of design and space, and expand the tools and terrains of urbanism through situated, accountable action.
-With the Centre, we offer a platform through which students can discuss shared concerns and burning questions.
+The cluster adopts a feminist lens to confront intertwined systems of power and oppression within urban space.
+Urbanism, the integration of urban planning and design, is urgently in need of being reimagined through practices of disruption of the status quo — including practices of care, reciprocity, inclusion, solidarity and anti-colonial praxis.
+This is done by grounding ourselves in feminist epistemologies, explicitly questioning who can and is allowed to produce knowledge, and how this eventually manifests in space.

 02